cert-ee/cuckoo3/docs/rfc/packages.md

 1. Create a config.py in the root of the package.
 2. Declare a variable called 'typeloaders'.
 This must be a dictionary of key: typeloader.
-    * Typehelpers are value verification tools that can be imported from cuckoo.common.config.
+    * typeloaders are value verification tools that can be imported from cuckoo.common.config.

 Example (Creating a kvm.yaml conf):

 ```python
 typeloaders = {
     "kvm.yaml": {
          "dsn": config.String(default_val="qemu:///system")